awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 1. Now that you have created your cluster, follow the procedures in [Installing `aws-iam-authenticator`](install-aws-iam-authenticator.md) and [Create a `kubeconfig` for Amazon EKS](create-kubeconfig.md) to enable communication with your new cluster\.

-1. \(Optional\) If you want to run pods on AWS Fargate in your cluster, see [Getting started with AWS Fargate on Amazon EKS](fargate-getting-started.md)\.
+1. \(Optional\) If you want to run pods on AWS Fargate in your cluster, see [Getting started with AWS Fargate using Amazon EKS](fargate-getting-started.md)\.

-1. After you enable communication, follow the procedures in [Launching Amazon EKS Linux worker nodes](launch-workers.md) to add Linux worker nodes to your cluster to support your workloads\.
+1. After you enable communication, follow the procedures in [Launching self\-managed Amazon Linux 2 Linux nodes](launch-workers.md) to add Linux worker nodes to your cluster to support your workloads\.

 1. \(Optional\) After you add Linux worker nodes to your cluster, follow the procedures in [Windows support](windows-support.md) to add Windows support to your cluster and to add Windows worker nodes\.
 All Amazon EKS clusters must contain at least one Linux worker node, even if you only want to run Windows workloads in your cluster\.